ibm-cloud-docs/Cloudant/offerings/bluemix.md

 Monitoring helps you recognize that a change to the provisioning in your plan might be advisable.
 For example,
-if you frequently approach the maximum number of database lookups, then you can modify the provisioning through the [Service pane](#servicetier) on the Account tab of the dashboard.
+if you frequently approach the maximum number of database reads, then you can modify the provisioning through the [Service pane](#servicetier) on the Account tab of the dashboard.

 ## Data usage